 Accountabilities

-Deliver a range of programs relating to environmental resilience and recovery, particularly Bushbank, Landcare and Coastcare.
+Deliver a range of programs relating to environmental resilience and recovery, particularly Landcare and Environmental Volunteering, Coastcare Victoria and the Port Phillip Bay Fund.

 Lead and develop team members to build capability, improve processes and deliver efficient and effective program management.